mrmorphic/gochronos/README.md

  *  Logging - although to some degree, this is up to the app, which can wrap the action in a logging action.

+# What works and doesn't work

+## Working

+ *  One-time scheduled actions work correctly, and clean up afterwards
+ *  One-time scheduled actions are unit tested, including parameters.

+## Not Implemented

+ *  Recurring scheduled actions.
+ *  Cancelling one-time actions before they execute (will remove, but won't stop goroutine.)